ofallonlabs/saeedmirshekari/_src/blog/2022-05-23-data-science-opportunities-and-immigrants-with-higher-educations.md

 ---
 layout: blog_base_srushti.njk
-title: Data Science Opportunities and Immigrants with Higher Educations
+title: Data Science Opportunities in USA Job Market for Immigrants (2022)
 description: "The US is rightly termed as the land of immigrants.
 The immigrant populace has contributed copiously to the country's development.
 The facts and figures regarding the American data science job market testify to the